MasonProtter/SumTypes.jl/README.md

 ERROR: I'm allergic to bananas!
 [...]
 ```
-`@cases` can automatically detect if you did't give an exhaustive set of cases (with no runtime penalty) and throw an error.
+`@cases` can automatically detect if you didn't give an exhaustive set of cases (with no runtime penalty) and throw an error.
 ```julia
 julia> @cases myfruit begin
            Apple => "Got an apple!"